OpenPrinting/libcups/cups/cupspm.md

-a PWG media color name such as "white", "blue", etc.  The "source" member specifies a standard keyword for the paper tray or roll such as "tray-1", "manual", "by-pass-tray" (multi-purpose tray), etc.  The "type" member specifies a PWG media type name such as "stationery", "photographic", "envelope", "transparency", etc.
+a PWG media color name such as "white", "blue", etc.  The "source" member specifies a standard keyword for the paper tray or roll such as "tray-1", "manual", "by-pass-tray" (multi-purpose tray), etc.  The "type" member specifies a PWG media type name such as "stationery" (plain paper), "photographic", "envelope", "transparency", etc.

 The "width" and "length" members specify the dimensions of the media in hundredths of millimeters (1/2540th of an inch).
 The "bottom", "left", "right",